ProjectAutomata/docs/components.md

                panelPropId: 324242
              },
              {
                 queryType: or|and,
                 dataType: Related
                 relatedDataType: String|Date|other except Related add in validation. ,
                 type: “contains| is_within depends upon the value of realtedDataType”,
                 panelPropId: “”
                 relatedPanelId: “Mongo id of related panel”,
-		relatedPanelPropId: “MongoID of related panel’s property”,
+                relatedPanelPropId: “MongoID of related panel’s property”
-		//Rest properties will be as it is a/c to provided type },
+              },
              ....
              ....